YonghuiDong/RawHummus/README.md

 `RawHummus` is an R Shiny app for assessing LC–MS system performance by visualising instrument log files and monitoring raw quality control samples within a project.

-## Installation
+## 2. Installation

 ```
 install.packages('RawHummus')
 ```

-## Usage
+## 3. Usage

-1. **To run RawHummus locally** (recommended)
+1. **To run RawHummus locally**

-This option is particularly recommended when you have a large number of QC samples to test.
+This option is particularly **recommended** when you have a large number of QC samples to test.

-Run the following script, the Web App will pop up and you can
+Run the following script, the Web App will pop up and you can then enjoy using RawHummus

 ```
 RawHummus::runGui()
 ```

+2. **Use the website**

+Alternatively, you can also access RawHummus vis [https://bcdd.shinyapps.io/RawHummus/](https://bcdd.shinyapps.io/RawHummus/).
+Note that

+3. **Demo Data**

 A list of demo files have been provided, including log files and raw data files.
 Please use this [link to download](https://github.com/YonghuiDong/RawHummus_DemoData) the demo data.